jtamames/SqueezeMeta/docs/source/SQMtools/SQM_to_phyloseq.rst

    This function will convert the selected features from a SQM object into a phyloseq object from the
    `phyloseq <https://joey711.github.io/phyloseq/>`__ package.
-When possible, it will also include the taxonomy of the included features.
+When possible, it will also include the taxonomy of the included features (for functional classifications, the taxonomy table will instead include the description of each feature ID).
 Optionally, it accepts a meta table that will be passed as provided to the ``phyloseq`` object constructor.

    .. rubric:: Usage
       :name: usage